Sumitomo Mitsui Trust Holdings Inc. Makes New Investment in Essent Group Ltd. (NYSE:ESNT)

 Sumitomo Mitsui Trust Holdings Inc. acquired a new position in shares of Essent Group Ltd. (NYSE:ESNT – Get Rating) in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund acquired 5,800 shares of the financial services provider’s stock, valued at approximately $226,000.

 Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
 Lazard Asset Management LLC increased its holdings in Essent Group by 43.9% during the 1st quarter.
 Lazard Asset Management LLC now owns 1,668 shares of the financial services provider’s stock worth $68,000 after purchasing an additional 509 shares in the last quarter.
-Meeder Asset Management Inc. bought a new stake in Essent Group during the 1st quarter worth approximately $74,000.
-Van ECK Associates Corp increased its holdings in Essent Group by 15.9% during the 1st quarter.
-Van ECK Associates Corp now owns 2,822 shares of the financial services provider’s stock worth $116,000 after purchasing an additional 388 shares in the last quarter.
-Quantbot Technologies LP bought a new stake in Essent Group during the 1st quarter worth approximately $149,000.
-Finally, CI Investments Inc. increased its holdings in Essent Group by 74,633.3% during the 1st quarter.
-CI Investments Inc. now owns 4,484 shares of the financial services provider’s stock worth $185,000 after purchasing an additional 4,478 shares in the last quarter.
+Meeder Asset Management Inc. bought a new position in shares of Essent Group in the first quarter valued at approximately $74,000.
+Van ECK Associates Corp grew its holdings in shares of Essent Group by 15.9% in the first quarter.
+Van ECK Associates Corp now owns 2,822 shares of the financial services provider’s stock valued at $116,000 after acquiring an additional 388 shares in the last quarter.
+Quantbot Technologies LP bought a new position in shares of Essent Group in the first quarter valued at approximately $149,000.
+Finally, CI Investments Inc. grew its holdings in shares of Essent Group by 74,633.3% in the first quarter.
+CI Investments Inc. now owns 4,484 shares of the financial services provider’s stock valued at $185,000 after acquiring an additional 4,478 shares in the last quarter.
 92.59% of the stock is owned by institutional investors.

-Several equities analysts have recently issued reports on ESNT shares.
-BTIG Research reduced their target price on Essent Group to $54.00 in a report on Monday, August 15th.
-Barclays reduced their target price on Essent Group from $72.00 to $54.00 and set an “overweight” rating for the company in a report on Thursday, October 13th.
-StockNews.com started coverage on Essent Group in a report on Wednesday, October 12th.
-They issued a “buy” rating for the company.
-Finally, The Goldman Sachs Group reduced their target price on Essent Group from $51.00 to $43.50 and set a “buy” rating for the company in a report on Tuesday, October 4th.
-Five equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $49.90.

 Essent Group Trading Down 1.9 %